LuisMateo1/Analyzing-Output-from-Security-Appliance-Logs-SIEM/README.md

 ![Screenshot 2024-05-25 141244](https://github.com/user-attachments/assets/c338cf0f-8f76-4fab-a7b3-edc953820b89)

 #
-**Custom Rules**
+**Creating Custom Rules**

 These are 3 custom rules that will now alert when an even matching it happens.
-But they will not work if I dont update the ruleset.
+But they will not work if I dont update the ruleset, which is done with the command- rule-update

 ![Screenshot 2024-05-25 142401](https://github.com/user-attachments/assets/a944f98b-b0f9-46f0-a162-4c1ca3171ccc)

 ![Screenshot 2024-05-25 142833](https://github.com/user-attachments/assets/99aa5bcc-81ab-4479-ab81-b5b68afee94d)

-I can see the new ruleset with: tail /etc/nsm/rules/downloaded.rules, all 3 rules were added to the rule set.
-And the ruleset will update with the command: rule-update
+I can see the new ruleset with: tail /etc/nsm/rules/downloaded.rules, all 3 rules were added to the ruleset.

 ![Screenshot 2024-05-25 143044](https://github.com/user-attachments/assets/a70cda5a-ba4a-410a-b8a1-9a0a65956252)

 Each rule has a header plus a body, which is enclosed in brackets.
 The header includes the action, protocol, source host or network, source port, direction, target host or network, and target port.
 The body must include at least an identifier (sid:) and a message (msg:).
 A local rule should have an SID of 1000000 or greater.
 The parts of the body are delimited by semicolons.
 #
-**Testing The New Rules**
+**Testing The Custom Rules**

 Now I can test the rules by pinging some IPs, and by checking Security Onion.